Trinity News

 Trinity News is Ireland's oldest student newspaper, published from Trinity College Dublin.
 It is an independent newspaper, funded by Trinity Publications, which reports on the news and views of the students and staff of Dublin University, and the broader Irish higher education sector.
 The newspaper was first published in 1953 and is using this date as the first volume that the volume numbers are currently derived.

 Published every three weeks, the current sections are News, Features, Comment, SciTech, and Sport, as well as a ‘Life’, a supplement on Dublin student life.
 The newspaper also has Art, Photography, Video and Podcast departments.

-Trinity News has won over 60 awards in it history.
+Trinity News has won over 40 awards in its history.

 History

 Trinity News was founded by Anthony J. Bolchover, who also served as the chairperson, later known as Editor, for that year.
 The editorial of the first issue read: “As our name implies, we aim to present news of the Dublin University to as wide a circle as possible of those who have an interest in the University.
 We shall endeavour to be widely representative, to avoid superfluous comment and to offer news objectively.
 There has been, we feel, a long want for such a paper.
 Apart from the efforts of our own staff, news contributions from all undergraduates and graduates will be welcomed for publication.
 Only this way will Trinity News become the truly democratic newspaper intended by its founders.
 If in the process, and in the news we present, there results some revival of the collegiate spirit which modern conditions tend to discourage, the newspaper will have justified itself.”

 The newspaper is produced exclusively by students of the university under the direction of a student Editor.
 Due to the increased number of issues and workload, it has become common practice for the editor to take a sabbatical from studies for the year, or take up the position full-time following graduation.
 Different editors for the Michaelmas term and Hilary term were appointed until 1980, when one editor was appointed for the entire academic year.
 Throughout its history, Trinity News has varied between electing and appointing editors, with elections taking place in recent years.

 In addition to advertising revenue, Trinity News is funded in part by a grant from the Dublin University Publications Committee, but the newspaper has full editorial independence.